How to Speed Up Your Speechwriting

 Show them how climate change is impacting the world, or how their time spent fiddling with a buggy accounting system is costing them money.

-Just keep asking yourself questions that pose a specific problem and how they can be solved.
+Keep asking yourself questions that pose a specific problem, and how it can be solved.
 Use examples, stories, and case studies of where you have overcome these problems and how your audience can too.